dagmara-szproch/dachshund-dash-game/README.md

 - [Font Awesome](https://fontawesome.com/) to incorporate icons.
 - [Google Fonts](https://fonts.google.com/) to import fonts.
 - [Birme](https://www.birme.net/) to resize, compress and change the image format to WEBP.
-- [Pixabay](https://pixabay.com/) to downland the images for the background and favicons.
+- [Pixabay](https://pixabay.com/) to download the images for the background and favicons.
 - [Open AI](https://openai.com/chatgpt/overview/) to review the content for spelling, grammar and consistency and generate some function.
 - [CSS Validator](https://jigsaw.w3.org/css-validator/) to test style.css
 - [HTML Validator](https://validator.w3.org/) Markup Validation Service